Skip to Content

 Red Braised Beef

-• 1 large tomato, cut in to wedges, or a cup of cherry tomatoes
+• 1 large tomato, cut into wedges, or 1 cup cherry tomatoes

 • 5 star anise